How We Test Our Peptides: Our Quality Process Explained

 Here is where most vendors stop.
 They run their own tests (or use their manufacturer's test results) and call it a day.
 We go further.

-We send samples to an independent, third-party laboratory — a lab that has no financial relationship with us or our manufacturers.
+The certificates we publish come from independent, third-party laboratories — labs that have no financial relationship with us or our manufacturers.
 They run their own HPLC and mass spec analyses and report the results directly.

 Why does this matter?
 Because self-reported test results have an obvious conflict of interest.
 A vendor who tests their own product has every reason to make the numbers look good.
 A third-party lab has no such incentive.
 They report what they find.